 These are heavy times that call for heavy drums, from Bernard Purdie, Danny Richmond, Billy Higgins, Joe Chambers, Sonny Greer, Charlie Persip, Max Roach and a few others.

-1. The Revolution Will Not Be Televised, Gil Scott-Heron
+1. The Revolution Will Not Be Televised, Gil Scott-Heron w.
+Bernard Purdie, drums, Hubert Laws, flute & Ron Carter, bass.

-2. Fables of Faubus, Charles Mingus
+2. Fables of Faubus, Charles Mingus Orchestra f.
+Danny Richmond, drums

 3. Pico and Sepulveda, Felix Figueroa & his Orchestra

-4. Soy Califa, Dexter Gordon
+4. Soy Califa, Dexter Gordon, with Billy Higgins, drums

-6. Naturally, Freddie Hubbard w/ Hubert Laws
+6. Naturally, Freddie Hubbard w/ Hubert Laws, Billy Cobham, drims

-7. Perdido, Duke Ellington Orchestra
+7. Perdido, Duke Ellington Orchestra, Sonny Greer, drums

-9. Manteca (1961), Dizzy Gillespie
+9. Manteca (1961), Dizzy Gillespie, with Charlie Persip, drums

 11. Desafinado, Stan Getz, AC Jobim, Joao Gilberto